dataverse-os/.github/profile/README.md

 ### Dataverse Network

 Our vision is to secure individuals' data ownership and unlock data economy, so everyone can stand a chance to monetize data value.
 Dataverse Network is designed to tokenize data generated over computer, and create composable data legos to bridge the gap between off-chain personal data and on-chain DeFi.
+It will be a public network that allows different kinds of wallets to access.

 ## Lean More
 🛠️ Checkout our developer documentation [here](https://docs.dataverse-os.com).